nightroman/PowerShellTraps/README.md

 they take care of proper current locations themselves.

 Demo scripts are accompanied with `*.test.ps1` files.
-They are collections of test tasks invoked by the standalone script [Invoke-Build.ps1].
+They are collections of test tasks invoked by the standalone script [Invoke-Build.ps1]. v2.11.1 or above is recommended.
 Examples of using *Invoke-Build* for testing:

 Invoke the task *SomeTest* in *Some.test.ps1*: